-For all on-campus students, there will be a Resident Advisor and Community Director on-duty every night from 5 pm to 8 am and during the weekend from 5 pm on Friday until 8 am Monday morning, during the academic year.
-Resident Advisors will make three (3) community walks of their building or area each night, of which one (1) round will be with the on-duty Community Director.
+For all on-campus students, there will be a Resident Advisor and Community Director on-call every night from 5 pm to 8 am and during the weekend from 5 pm on Friday until 8 am Monday morning, during the academic year.
+Resident Advisors in residence halls and 1750 Jackson Street Apartments make two (2) community walks of their community each night.
 These walks are intended to ensure the security of the building, in addition to being social.
 Residence Hall staff may knock on doors to converse with residents and will check safety and security of all bathrooms (public and in-suite) on the last evening round.
+Resident Advisors in Mines Park Apartments conduct one (1) driving or walking round of the complex.
+Driving or walking rounds in Mines Park intend to ensure security of the complex and nearby grounds.
 Additionally, there will be a professional staff member, a Residence Life Coordinator, on-call 24 hours a day, 7 days a week, every day of the year.
 These individuals are trained to handle a wide variety of emergency and crisis situation.

-You may call Mines Department of Public Safety for any immediate concerns or after-hours emergencies at 303.273.3333.
-When confronted with any sort of incident in a residential community (whether on-duty or not), any Residence Life staff member will take appropriate actions to control the situation.
-The Residence Life staff will also submit an information report detailing the nature of the situation.
-The information reports may be referred to during a conduct hearing.
+Residents may call Mines Department of Public Safety for any immediate concerns or after-hours emergencies at 303.273.3333, or 911 for local police when confronted with any sort of incident in a residential community (whether on-duty or not), any Residence Life staff member will take appropriate actions to respond to the situation.
+The Residence Life staff will also submit an informational report detailing the nature of the situation.
+Informational reports may be referred by Mines administrators for any follow up action.